M-Fly-Aero-Design/fs-starter-project/README.md

 Hello prospective members :) Follow along this readme to learn about ROS installation, coding your first publisher/subscriber nodes, and git version control.

+ALSO PLEASE MESSAGE ME IF YOU RUN INTO ANY ISSUES OR HAVE SUGGESTIONS xx

 ## Installing ROS

 Go to this link to and follow the instructions to install ROS Humble: